Thursday, 17 July 2014

 We would have liked to stop for refreshments here, but as it was only a kilometre and a half to our destination, Montsoreau, we pressed on.

-Candes-St-Martin is a Plus Beau Village, and it is certainly very pretty with its narrow walled lanes and glimpses of the river through tiny gardens.
+Candes-St-Martin is a Plus Beau Village, and it is certainly very pretty with its narrow walled lanes tiny gardens and glimpses of the river.

 We passed the sloping forecourt of the church and recognised the restaurant where we had eaten so splendidly on our previous visit in 2006.